allenap/rust-petname/README.md

 - When using custom word lists with `--dir <DIR>`, nouns are now found in a file named appropriately `DIR/nouns.txt`.
 Previously this was `names.txt` but this was confusing; the term "names" is overloaded enough already.
+  - For compatibility, if `nouns.txt` is not found, an attempt will be made to load nouns from `names.txt`.
 - The option `--count 0` is no longer a synonym for `--stream`.
 Use `--stream` instead.
 It's not an error to pass `--count 0`, but it will result in zero names being generated.